glockatoo31/prefire/README.md

 If the URL is more complex, Prefire's **Auto Detect** can usually figure it out for you—just paste the full job board URL and hit Auto Detect.

-If you ever get stuck, check the page's URL or ask the person who runs the job board for help.
-Most public boards follow the same pattern.

 ### Workday vs. Workday Intercept
 | Mode | What it does | When to use |
 |------|--------------|-------------|